-This edition of the bulletin presents headline analysis of the overall number of people infected with COVID-19, the regional positivity rate, incidence rate and antibodies.
+This edition of the bulletin presents headline analysis of the overall number of people infected with COVID-19, the regional positivity rate and the incidence rate.
 We provide headline figures once a week, to give regular, concise and high-quality information on COVID-19 within the community.

-Our recent release, Coronavirus infections in the community in England, offers more detailed analysis, which includes further exploration of the characteristics of those with COVID-19, such as age, sex, working location and occupation.
-We will also include further exploration of ethnicity when we have a large enough sample size to provide reliable analysis.
+Our recent release, Coronavirus infections in the community in England, offers more detailed analysis, which includes further exploration of the characteristics of those with COVID-19, such as age, sex, ethnicity, working location and occupation.